UCaNLabUMB/gr-owc/docs/hardware_characterization/SDR Hardware.md

 - USB-A to USB Type-C cable

 **Setup**
-- Connect the BNC adapter board → AD3 or AD2 Board.
+- Connect the BNC adapter board &rarr; AD3 or AD2 Board.
-- Use the M-M BNC cable to connect the output (W1) on the BNC adapter board → CH1 on the oscilloscope.
+- Use the M-M BNC cable to connect the output (W1) on the BNC adapter board &rarr; CH1 on the oscilloscope.
-- Connect the USB-A → RPi → AD3 or AD2 Board.
+- Connect the USB-A &rarr; RPi &rarr; AD3 or AD2 Board.
 - On the oscilloscope, press **Math**.

 In GNU Radio, navigate to the designated directory in the terminal and run `OWC_RandomSignal.py` (i.e., `python3 OWC_RandomSignal.py`), or open VNC Viewer directly, connect the blocks as shown in the figure below, and run it for signal transmission (see Results section).